Xenea Governance Overview

 Iterate on the final proposal: After receiving feedback from stakeholders and the community, changes will probably need to be made from the initial proposal to improve security or to meet various needs.

-Included in the Network Upgrade: If the CKP is approved, tested, and implemented, it will be included as part of the network upgrade.
-Since a network upgrade requires the entire network to be upgraded at the same time, the CKP is typically combined with the timing of the upgrade.
+Included in the Network Upgrade: If the XKP is approved, tested, and implemented, it will be included as part of the network upgrade.
+Since a network upgrade requires the entire network to be upgraded at the same time, the XKP is typically combined with the timing of the upgrade.

 This flow is very simplified, but outlines the key steps to enable protocol changes on the Xenea.
 Informal elements of this process categorized in detail: